 Australia offers a wide range of study options for international students.
-It boasts 22,000 courses and more than 1,100 education institutions.
+The country has 22,000 courses and more than 1,100 educational institutions.

-Educational institutions in Australia rank well in regards to the sense of student community, student satisfaction, quality of life and employability.
-As per the QS ranking, Sydney and Melbourne are in the list of top ten best student cities around the world.
+Educational institutions in Australia rank well regarding the sense of student community, student satisfaction, quality of life and employability.
+As per the QS ranking, Sydney and Melbourne are among the best student cities worldwide.

-These courses include high school programs, TAFE (Technical and Further Education) courses, English language courses, undergraduate and postgraduate programs and VET (Vocational Education and Training) courses.
+These courses include high school programs, TAFE (Technical and Further Education), English language, undergraduate and postgraduate programs, and VET (Vocational Education and Training) courses.